 \section{Related Work}

-\textbf{Domain adaptation:} The traditional unsupervised domain adaptation (UDA) \citep{tsai2018learning,Zhang_2017_ICCV,hoffman2016fcns,ganin2015unsupervised,zou2018unsupervised,long2015learning} considers the case when the source and target domain share the same label space and where the target domain is unlabeled.
+\textbf{Domain adaptation:} The traditional unsupervised domain adaptation (UDA) \cite{tsai2018learning,Zhang_2017_ICCV,hoffman2016fcns,ganin2015unsupervised,zou2018unsupervised,long2015learning} considers the case when the source and target domain share the same label space and where the target domain is unlabeled.
 However, this setting does not conform with many practical applications.
-Some recent works have therefore explored alternative settings.
-The open/universal domain adaptation~\citep{Busto_2017_ICCV,Saito_2018_ECCV,you2019universal} aims at recognizing the new unseen classes in the target domain together as the ``unknown" class.
-The class-incremental/zero-shot domain adaptation~\citep{kundu2020class,bucher2020buda} are proposed to recognize the new unseen classes explicitly and separately on the target domain under the source domain free setting and in the zero-shot segmentation way, resp.
-These works touch upon the specific case of open taxonomy setting in TADA.
+Some recent works have therefore explored alternative settings. \textbf{Open-set/universal domain adaptation}~\cite{Busto_2017_ICCV,Saito_2018_ECCV,you2019universal} aims at recognizing the new unseen classes in the target domain together as the ``unknown" class. \textbf{Class-incremental/zero-shot domain adaptation}~\cite{kundu2020class,bucher2020buda} are proposed to recognize the new unseen classes explicitly and separately in the target domain under the source domain free setting and in the zero-shot segmentation way, resp.
+These works touch upon the specific case of the open taxonomy setting in TACS.
 However, the above works only consider the case where the unseen classes are absent in the source domain.
-In contrast, the open taxonomy setting in TADA also allows for the unseen classes to exist in the source domain, where they are unlabelled.
-Besides, the above works do not consider about the coarse-to-fine and partially-overlapping taxonomy problems, which are covered by the more general TADA formulation.
-Recent few-shot/semi-supervised domain adaptation works \citep{teshima2020few,motiian2017few,zhang2019few} aim at improving the domain adaptation performance by introducing the few-shot fully labeled target domain samples.
-However, they still assume the consistent taxonomy between the source and target domain.
+In contrast, the open taxonomy setting in TACS also allows for the unseen classes to exist in the source domain, where they are unlabelled.
+Besides, the above works do not consider the coarse-to-fine and implicitly-overlapping taxonomy problems, which are covered by the more general TACS formulation.
+Recent \textbf{few-shot/semi-supervised domain adaptation} works \cite{teshima2020few,motiian2017few,zhang2019few} aim at improving the domain adaptation performance by introducing few-shot fully labeled target domain samples.
+However, they still assume a consistent taxonomy between the source and target domain.
 Moreover, all the aforementioned non-UDA works, except for \cite{bucher2020buda} and \cite{zhang2019few}, only touch upon the image classification task.
 Instead, our TACS aims at semantic segmentation, which is more challenging and raises particular interest due to its great importance in autonomous driving~\cite{tsai2018learning,vu2018advent,tranheden2021dacs,mei2020instance}.
 More detailed comparisons between our TACS and different domain adaptation problems are put in the supplementary.